Timeline of crimes involving the Order of Nine Angles

-This page is a chronological list of criminal cases and incidents involving individuals or groups allegedly associated with the Order of Nine Angles (ONA or O9A), a secretive and extremist group with an esoteric, neo-Nazi, and Satanist ideology.
+This page is a chronological list of criminal cases and incidents involving individuals or groups allegedly associated with the Order of Nine Angles (ONA or O9A), a secretive and extremist group with an esoteric neo-Nazi, and Satanist ideology.
+ONA has been proscribed as a terrorist organization in New Zealand.

 According to a report by the civil rights group Southern Poverty Law Center, the ONA "holds an important position in the niche, international nexus of occult, esoteric, and/or satanic neo-Nazi groups."
-Several newspapers have reported that the ONA is linked to a number of high-profile figures from the far right and that the group is affiliated and shares members with neo-Nazi terrorist groups such as the Atomwaffen Division, proscribed National Action, Sonnenkrieg Division, Combat 18 and Nordic Resistance Movement (NRM).
+Several newspapers have reported that the ONA is linked to a number of high-profile figures from the far right and that the group is affiliated and shares affiliates with neo-Nazi terrorist groups such as the Atomwaffen Division, proscribed National Action, Sonnenkrieg Division, Combat 18 and Nordic Resistance Movement (NRM).
 Additionally, the leader of the eco-extremist group Individualists Tending to the Wild has claimed to have been influenced by the ONA.

 Allegations have been made by antifascist organisations, several British politicians and the media that the ONA condones and encourages sexual abuse, and this has been given as one of the reasons why the ONA should be proscribed by the British government.
-Many ONA members openly advocate rape as an effective way to undermine society by transgressing against its norms.
+Many ONA adherents openly advocate rape as an effective way to undermine society by transgressing against its norms.
 White Star Acception commits rapes by their own admission, and ONA texts such as "The Dreccian Way", "Iron Gates", "Bluebird" and "The Rape Anthology" recommend and praise rape and pedophilia, even suggesting rape is necessary for "ascension of the Ubermensch".
 To advance in rank, ONA member must perform assaults, with lynchings and sexual assaults being the most recommended.
 Material promoting pedophilia has also appeared in ONA's in-house magazines Fenrir and Drums of Tophet, the latter of which also contained "borderline [child porn]".
 According to BBC News, "the authorities are concerned by the number of paedophiles associated with the ONA".

-Consequently, ONA has been linked to hundreds of cases of terrorism and child sexual abuse.

 Timeline of crimes involving the Order of Nine Angles

-1997

-In the summer of 1997 two members of the Swedish ONA group called Misanthropic Luciferian Order perpetrated the so-called Keillers Park murder, an alleged ritual sacrifice of an Algerian man.
-The men were eventually convicted of a hate crime.